lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Standard-Operations/AuxTel-Nighttime-Operations/Shutdown.rst

 - Finish filling out the nightlog, including time loss, weather loss, and gathering fault reports for the night.
 - Send the summary and night log link to rubinobs-nightlog mailing list (rubin-night-log [at] lists.lsst.org).
-- Leave the summary of the night on Slack Channels - #rubin_daytime_tasks and #summit-auxtel
+- Leave the summary of the night on Channels - #rubin_daytime_tasks and #summit-auxtel

 Closing the Vent Gate
 ---------------------

-This step can be proceed any point of this shutdown steps, but it is recommeneded to do it on the way down to the hotel at the end of the night.
+This step can be proceed any point of this shutdown steps, but it is recommended to do it on the way down to the hotel at the end of the night.

 Go up to the AuxTel and